uasal/config_um_wcc/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing Performed
 _List any related testing that was preformed or direct to an issue that has this information.
 Remove this section as needed._

+### ETC Branch
+_Indicate what branch the pipeline checks should be using for running tests against (if applicable)._

+> [!Note]
+> You will have to request someone to change the variable for this repository to the correct branch that you indicated above for the pipeline to run accordingly!
+(Defaults to main branch for the corresponding ETC repo)

 ---------------------

 **NOTE:** Refer to the [UASAL Development Guide](https://teledocs.space/docs/stp202502_0006) for the PR checklist for guidance as well as other general PR information._